microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/container.md

-# Using the Image Customizer Container
+# Using the Azure Linux Image Customizer Container

-The Image Customizer container is designed to simplify the process of customizing and configuring system images using the Mariner Image Customizer (MIC) tool.
+The Image Customizer container is designed to simplify the process of customizing and configuring system images using the Azure Linux Image Customizer (MIC) tool.

 ## Running the Container